amandavid0032/Web-Development/laravel.md

         $user = DB::table('user')->orderBy('uid')->Paginate(4);
         return $user;
     }
-// use this class if dont use and give and error public function boot(): void
+//Use this class if don't use it and give an error public function boot(): void
     {
         Paginator::useBootstrapFive();